 Expertise and rankings

-Mayo Clinic doctors are widely respected for their expertise in caring for people with ovarian cancer.
-Examples of this recognition include:
+Mayo Clinic doctors are widely respected for their expertise in caring for those with ovarian cancer.
+Examples of this recognition include the following:

 - Mayo Clinic is one of a select group of medical centers in the United States to be recognized as a Specialized Program of Research Excellence (SPORE) for ovarian cancer research funded by the National Cancer Institute.
 To earn a highly competitive SPORE grant, institutions must demonstrate a high degree of collaboration between first-rate scientists and clinicians and show excellence in translational research projects.